We work hard at CTS to ensure our service will exceed your expectations.

 Translation is the process of accurately converting written text from one language into another.
 Localisation is the process of adapting a translated text so that it is linguistically and culturally appropriate for its target market.
 Interpretation is the process of translating spoken words.

-Before sending a document for translation, make sure that it is the final version.
-There have been many occasions where a client needed to revise the original document during the translation process, which caused delays to the project and increased costs.
+Before sending a document for translation, make sure it is the final version.
+There have been many occasions where a client needed to revise the original copy during the translation process, which caused delays to the project and increased costs.
 Furthermore, if you have preferred terminology or would like us to follow a glossary and style guide, please send it to us before the project begins.